robinrodricks/FluentListView/README.md

-How can I make checkboxes keep their values when filtering an FluentListView?
+How can I make checkboxes keep their values when filtering a FluentListView?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Set PersistentCheckboxes to _true_ (this is the default).